-War's Aftermath: "Normalcy" (1912-1922)-A brief depression followed while the nation's economy adjusted to war's end, and the unsuccessful steel strike of 1919 was one result of this.
-The idealism of Woodrow Wilson's plans for domestic and international progress lost its popularity, and the alternative the nation chose, the administration of President Warren G. Harding, was soon marred by corruption and scandal.
-A national fear of rising militant communism, the "Red Scare," led to a rebirth of Ku Klux Klan terrorism that spread to Pennsylvania and other northern states.
-Senator Penrose's demise left Pennsylvania Republicans with four rival leadership factions: the Vare brothers system i in Philadelphia which relied largely on city business, the wealthy Mellon family interests, Joseph Grundy of Bristol and his Pennsylvania Manufacturers Association, and foresterpolitician Gifford Pinchot, who perpetuated the Theodore Roosevelt "Bull Moose" Progressive spirit.
-With Grundy's support.
-Pinchot was elected governor in 1922, something Penrose would probably have been able to block.
-Pinchot appealed to women voters, prohibitionists, the farm vote, public utility customers, election reformers, nature lovers, and those who wanted more honest and efficient state government operations.
+A brief depression followed the war's end, as the nation's economy adjusted to its peacetime functions.
+An unsuccessful steel strike of 1919 was part of the adjustment process.
+Although the workers were not granted collective bargaining, in 1923 company owners granted an eight-hour day and pay increases.
+In general, the idealism of Woodrow Wilson's goals of domestic and international progress lost its popularity, and the nation chose, instead, the administration of President Warren G. Harding which sought to restore "Normalcy."
+Unfortunately, this was soon marred by corruption and scandal.
+At the same time, a nationwide fear of militant communism, the "Red Scare," led to a rebirth of the Ku Klux Klan's terrorism, and it spread to Pennsylvania and other northern states.

+Senator Penrose's demise on December 31, 1921, left Pennsylvania Republicans with four rivaling factions: The Vare brothers' system in Philadelphia which relied largely on city business, the wealthy Mellon family interests, Joseph Grundy of Bristol and his Pennsylvania Manufacturers Association, and forester-politician Gifford Pinchot, who perpetuated the Theodore Roosevelt "Bull Moose" Progressive spirit.
+With Grundy's support, Pinchot was elected Governor in 1922, something Penrose would probably have been able to block.
+Pinchot appealed to women voters, prohibitionists, the farm vote, public utility customers, election reformers, nature lovers, and those who wanted more honest and efficient government operations.